MohamedAlDeep/Eco-M3-Deep/README.md

 # Eco M3 Deep
 It is my custom built 3D printer, with all custom 3D printed parts with large bed area.

+I made this printer as it would help in making other projects as i don't have direct access to one, and i am interested more on hackclub events projects & science projects which constantly need custom 3D printed parts.

 ![The Printer](./Images/ThePrinter.png)

 ## Features